 Teaching & Learning

 Throughout our school we offer a curriculum that is rich, stimulating and diverse.
 Our aim is to inspire every child to reach their potential through a broad range of learning experiences.
-We recognise that each child is an individual, so care is taken to prepare lessons that will stimulate and challenge every pupil, and suit different learning styles.
+We recognise that each child is an individual, so care is taken to prepare lessons that will stimulate and challenge every pupil.

 Our teaching staff are dedicated to engaging and inspiring our pupils to develop a curiosity and love for learning.
 Within an environment centred on caring, pupils are able to grow to value themselves and those around them, encouraging one another to succeed.